Awards offered in the Department of Judaic & Near Eastern Studies

 Philip Weiss Memorial Award

-Selection of the recipient will be made by the Chair of Judaic Studies in cooperation with the Judaic Studies Scholarship Committee.
+Selection of the recipient will be made by the department of Judaic and Near Eastern Studies Scholarship Committee.

 About Philip Weiss

 Philip Weiss was born into a traditional Jewish family in Tuszyn, Poland in 1916.
 He escaped to the Soviet Union at the onset of World War II and thereby was the only survivor of a large family.
 He came to the United States with his wife Rachel and daughter Halina in 1962.

 Weiss was known for his lively mind and keen sense of humor.
 He was widely read in Yiddish, Russian, Polish, and English.